Latest update: July 2021

-A harpoon cannon rigged into the deck of a boat is used to fire a harpoon equipped with an explosive grenade into the body of the whale.
+A harpoon cannon rigged onto the deck of a boat is used to fire a harpoon equipped with an explosive grenade into the body of the whale.
 The triggering cord is a string with one end attached to the detonator and the other end attached to a small hook.
-This hook anchors itself to the skin of the whale and, as the harpoon penetrates the body of the whale, the triggering cord unfolds until it tenses and initiates the detonation of the grenade.
-This way, the grenade explodes deep inside the body of the whale.
+This hook anchors itself to the skin of the whale and as the harpoon penetrates the body of the whale, the triggering cord unfolds until it tenses and initiates the detonation of the grenade.
+In this way, the grenade explodes deep inside the body of the whale.

-The harpoon is attached to a forerunner, which is in turn attached to a winch in the boat.
+The harpoon is attached to a forerunner, which in turn is attached to a winch on the boat.
 This kind of whaling requires a boat large enough to carry a harpoon cannon.
 In Greenland, the minimum boat length required for installing a harpoon cannon is 10 m.
-At the other end of the spectrum, ocean-going vessels 100 m long are used by Japan for whaling offshore and in the Antarctic.
+At the other end of the spectrum, 100 m long ocean-going vessels are and have been used by Japan for whaling offshore and in the Antarctic.

-For the meat to be accepted as edible for human consumption, the whale has to be flensed at the whaling station within 16 hours after its death.
+For the meat to be accepted as edible for human consumption, the whale has to be flensed at the whaling station within 16 hours of its death.
 Whaling areas shall therefore be close enough to allow the return of the boat in less than 16 hours.
-In the past, vessels used to tow up to four whales along the side.
-Nowadays, the vessels only tow up to two whales, both on one side as in the picture below or one on each side.
+In the past, vessels used to tow up to four whales.
+Nowadays, the vessels only tow up to two whales, with either both on one side as in the picture below, or one on each side.

 When Iceland resumed fin whale hunting in 2009, a prototype of a modified penthrite grenade with 100 g of pressed penthrite was developed and tested.
-This prototype which was made of aluminium was lighter than the previous grenades.
-However, it showed some weaknesses with the head design and the trigger hooks and was replaced by a new prototype penthrite grenade made of steel (Proto 2) in 2010.
+This prototype, which was made of aluminium, was lighter than the previous grenades.
+However, it showed some weaknesses in the head design and the trigger hooks and was replaced by a new prototype penthrite grenade made of steel (Proto 2) in 2010.
 The back-up weapon is reshooting with a harpoon grenade.

-Fin whales are caught in West Greenland, south from Uummannaq, either by two boats each of a minimum length of 9 m working together, or by one boat of a minimum length of 11 m.
+Fin whales are caught in West Greenland, south of Uummannaq.
+It is done by either two boats each of a minimum length of 9 m working together, or by one boat of a minimum length of 11 m.
 After the whale is caught, the boats return to land for flensing.
 Each boat is equipped with one certified harpoon cannon, which is checked every other year.

 PAST AND CURRENT HARVEST